The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Introduction

-For $n\geq 5$, we cannot expect the group $B_{n}(\St)$ to enjoy properties similar to those of $B_{4}(\St)$.
+For $n\geq 5$, we cannot expect the group $B_{n}(\St)$ to enjoy properties, such as hyperbolicity, similar to those of $B_{4}(\St)$.
 Furthermore, we have not been able as yet to determine an appropriate model for the universal space for the family of virtually cyclic subgroups of $B_{n}(\St)$.
 There are some candidates suggested by the theory of Brunnian braids, but the corresponding subgroups are of large index, and do not seem to be terribly useful from a practical viewpoint.
-On the positive side, for small odd values of $n$, the family of virtually cyclic subgroups is relatively small, and our techniques enable us to determine the corresponding $K$-groups.
-In~\cite{GJM2}, we shall give some partial computations for other values of $n$, and outline the missing ingredients required to calculate the Whitehead and lower algebraic $K$-groups of their integral group rings.
+On the positive side, for small odd values of $n$, the family of virtually cyclic subgroups of $B_{n}(\St)$ is relatively small, and our techniques enable us to determine the corresponding $K$-groups of these subgroups.
 If we are able to find an appropriate universal space, we hope to be able to determine the $K$-groups of $B_{n}(\St)$ for other values of $n$.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-We would like to thank the following colleagues for helpful and fruitful discussions: Bruno Angl\`es, for help with the Galois theory of \resec{rankkminusone}; Eric Jespers, Gerardo Raggi and \'Angel del R\'io (and the \texttt{GAP} package~\texttt{Wedderga}~\cite{gap}), for aiding us with the Wedderburn decomposition of dicyclic and binary polyhedral groups; and Jean-Fran\c{c}ois Lafont, Ivonne Ortiz and Stratos Prassidis, for conversations on $K$-theoretical aspects of our work during the early stages of the writing of this paper.
+We wish to thank the following colleagues for helpful and fruitful discussions: Bruno Angl\`es, for help with the Galois theory of \resec{rankkminusone}; Eric Jespers, Gerardo Raggi and \'Angel del R\'io (and the \texttt{GAP} package~\texttt{Wedderga}~\cite{gap}), for aiding us with the Wedderburn decomposition of dicyclic and binary polyhedral groups; Jean-Fran\c{c}ois Lafont, Ivonne Ortiz and Stratos Prassidis, for conversations on $K$-theoretical aspects of our work during the early stages of the writing of this paper; and Chuck Weibel for valuable comments at various points.
+We would also like to thank the referees for their comments on the manuscript, and one referee in particular, who made a number of useful remarks and suggestions to make it easier to read.

-The authors are grateful to the French-Mexican Laboratoire International Associ\'e `LAISLA' for partial financial support.
-D.~Juan-Pineda was partially supported by the CNRS, PAPIIT-UNAM and CONACYT (M\'exico), and J.~Guaschi was partially supported by the ANR project TheoGar n\up{o} ANR-08-BLAN-0269-02.
+The authors are grateful to the French-Mexican Laboratoire International Associ\'e LAISLA for partial financial support.
+D.~Juan-Pineda was partially supported by the CNRS, PAPIIT-UNAM and CONACYT (M\'exico), and J.~Guaschi was partially supported by the ANR project TheoGar n\up{o}~ANR-08-BLAN-0269-02.
 J.~Guaschi would like to thank the CNRS for having granted him a `d\'el\'egation' during the writing of part of this paper.
 J.~Guaschi and S.~Mill\'an also wish to thank CONACYT (M\'exico) for partial financial support through its programme `Estancias postdoctorales y sab\'aticas vinculadas al fortalecimiento de la calidad del posgrado nacional'.